The spectral characteristics of the Sturm Hamiltonian with eventually periodic type: Introduction

+Finally, we briefly illustrate how to derive the asymptotic behaviors and strict inequalities of spectral characteristics.
+According to the preceding analysis (see equations \eqref{id-2}), it suffices to verify whether spectral bands can be expressed as certain exponential powers of $\lambda$.
+For instance, if

+then $\kappa_1$ is associated with the H\"older exponent, while $\kappa_2$ corresponds to the transport exponent.
+Consequently, this result follows directly from Lemma \ref{esti-band-length}.
+Similarly, to establish the strict inequalities for these spectral characteristics, it suffices to verify that the exponents of $\lambda$ corresponding to distinct spectral bands are not identical.

 The rest of the paper is organized as follows.
-In Sect. \ref{sec-TF}, we recall some fundamental results in thermodynamic formalism.
+In Sect. \ref{sec-TF}, we recall some fundamental results in thermodynamical formalism.
 In Sect. \ref{sec-spectrum}, we discuss the structure of the spectrum and its coding.
 In Sect. \ref{sec-Sturm}, we connect the Sturm Hamiltonian with thermodynamical formalism, and apply the relevant results developed in Sect. \ref{sec-TF} to the spectral analysis of the Sturm Hamiltonian.
 In Sect. \ref{sec-main}, we prove the Theorem \ref{main-result}.
+We give the proof of the technical lemma in Sect. \ref{imp-lemma}.
+In Appendix \ref{exp}, we briefly give a refined estimate of the spectral band for larger coupling constant ($\lambda\geq240$).